 Beware of a False Sense of Security

-One dangerous aspect of cheap or an inexpensive patent application is that clients expect their inventions to be “protected,” but may not understand the different levels of patent protection that cheap, inexpensive, and a full-up patent application provide.
+One dangerous aspect of a cheap or inexpensive patent application is that clients expect their inventions to be “protected,” but may not understand the different levels of patent protection that cheap, inexpensive, and full-up patent applications provide.
 Inventors expect high quality from attorneys even if the price is low.
 For inventors and small businesses, especially those who are just starting out, any sum of money, whether it is at the $199 level or $1,500 level, is high.